fortyoneplustwo/notestamp/README.md

 ```
  ### Props

-The props object will contain what you have declared in Step 1 plus some additional fields.
+The props object will contain the properties you have declared in Step 1 plus some additional fields.

 - **`label`**: The text that appears in the title bar when starting a new project with your media component.
 - **`type`**: A unique identifier for your media component.